All Products

 Other limits

-• You can migrate data to only tables that use the Unique Key model or Duplicate key model in ApsaraDB for SelectDB instances.
+• You can migrate data only to tables that use the Unique or Duplicate engine in SelectDB instances.

-If you synchronize data to the destination table that uses the Unique key model, make sure all unique keys of the destination table already are contained in the source table and the object to be synchronized.
-Otherwise, this may cause data inconsistency.
+If the destination table uses the Unique engine, make sure that all unique keys of the destination table exist in the source table and are included in the migration objects.
+Otherwise, data inconsistency may occur.

-If you synchronize data to the destination table that uses the Duplicate key model, and if one of the following operations occurs, duplicate data may exist in the destination database.
-In this case, you can deduplicate the data based on additional columns such as _is_deleted, _version, and _record_id.
+If the destination table uses the Duplicate engine, duplicate data may exist in the destination database in the following cases.
+You can remove duplicate data based on the additional columns (_is_deleted, _version, and _record_id).

-• Retry operation occurred in a data synchronization instance.
+• A retry operation occurred in the migration instance.

-• Two or more DML operations were executed for the same row of data after a data synchronization instance started.
+• Two or more DML operations were performed on the same data row after the migration instance started.

 Note

-When the destination table is the table that uses the Duplicate key model, DTS converts UPDATE or DELETE statements to INSERT statements.
+If the destination table uses the Duplicate engine, DTS converts UPDATE or DELETE statements to INSERT statements.

 Note

-• During data migration, do not create clusters in the destination ApsaraDB for SelectDB instance.
+• During data migration, do not create clusters in the destination SelectDB instance.
 Otherwise, the data migration task fails.
-You can restart the data migration instance to resume the data migration task that failed.
+You can restart the migration instance to resume the failed task.

-• ApsaraDB for SelectDB instances support only database names and table names that start with letters.
-If the name of a database or table that you want to migrate does not start with a letter, you must use the object name mapping feature to rename the database or table.
+• SelectDB instances support only database and table names that start with a letter.
+If the name of a database or table that you want to migrate does not start with a letter, use the object name mapping feature to rename the database or table.

-• If the name of the object that you want to migrate, such as a database, a table, or a column, contains Chinese characters, you must use the object name mapping feature to rename the object.
+• If the name of an object that you want to migrate, such as a database, table, or column, contains Chinese characters, use the object name mapping feature to rename the object.
 For example, you can change the name from Chinese to English.
 Otherwise, the task may fail.

-• You cannot execute DDL statements to modify multiple columns at a time or modify the same table in succession when you run the migration instance.
+• You cannot perform DDL operations that modify multiple columns at a time or that modify the same table in succession.

-• During data migration, do not add backend nodes to the ApsaraDB for SelectDB database.
+• During data migration, do not add backend (BE) nodes to the SelectDB database.
 Otherwise, the task fails.
-You can restart the data migration instance to resume the task that failed.
+You can restart the migration instance to resume the failed task.

-• In PolarDB for MySQL, M of the VARCHAR(M) data type represents the character length.
-In SelectDB, N of the VARCHAR(N) data type represents the byte length.
-If you do not use the schema migration feature provided by DTS, we recommend that you set the length of VARCHAR fields in SelectDB to four times the length of VARCHAR fields in PolarDB for MySQL.
+• In a PolarDB for MySQL cluster, M in the VARCHAR(M) data type represents the character length.
+In SelectDB, N in the VARCHAR(N) data type represents the byte length.
+If you do not use the schema migration feature provided by DTS, set the length of VARCHAR fields in SelectDB to four times the length of VARCHAR fields in the PolarDB for MySQL cluster.

 Note